Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Abstract

 \section{Abstract}

-In this paper, we study the impact of channel output feedback architectures on the capacity of two-user interference channel.
-For a two-user interference channel, a feedback link can exist between receivers and transmitters in 9 canonical architectures, ranging from only one feedback link to four-feedback links.
-We derive exact capacity region for the deterministic interference channel and constant-gap capacity region for the Gaussian interference channel for all but two of the 9 architectures (or models).
-We find that the sum-capacity in deterministic interference channel with only one feedback link, from any one receiver to its own transmitter, is identical to the interference channel with four feedback links; for the Gaussian model, the gap is bounded for all channel gains.
-However, one feedback link is not sufficient to achieve the whole capacity region of four feedback links.
-To achieve the full capacity region requires at least two feedback links.
-To prove the results, we derive several new outer bounds, and give a new three-layer coding achievability scheme, which splits every message into a private, common and relaying message layers.
+In this paper, we study the impact of different channel output feedback architectures on the capacity of the two-user interference channel.
+For a two-user interference channel, a feedback link can exist between receivers and transmitters in 9 canonical architectures (see Fig.~\ref{fig:allcombs}), ranging from only one feedback link to four feedback links.
+We derive the exact capacity region for the symmetric deterministic interference channel and the constant-gap capacity region for the symmetric Gaussian interference channel for all of the 9 architectures.
+We show that for a linear deterministic symmetric interference channel, in the weak interference regime, all models of feedback, except the one, which has only one of the receivers feeding back to its own transmitter, have the identical capacity region.
+When only one of the receivers feeds back to its own transmitter, the capacity region is a strict subset of the capacity region of the rest of the feedback models in the weak interference regime.
+However, the sum-capacity of \emph{all} feedback models is identical in the weak interference regime.
+Moreover, in the strong interference regime all models of feedback with at least one of the receivers feeding back to its own transmitter have the identical sum-capacity.
+For the Gaussian interference channel, the results of the linear deterministic model follow, where capacity is replaced with approximate capacity.